 - Be signed, dated, and otherwise legible.

-Documentation must be submitted with a disability disclosure form to the assistant director of academic and disability support for review prior to any accommodation being implemented.
+Documentation must be submitted with a disability disclosure form to the assistant director of academic and disability support for review prior to any accommodations being implemented.
 Documentation can be submitted via USPS, fax, or e-mail, or dropped off at the Academic and Disability Support Office.

 A student who disagrees with an action or decision of a disability support provider, faculty member, or College administrator, may file a grievance with the director of business and financial operations, who serves as the College's Americans with Disabilities Act (ADA) coordinator for students.
-The grievance must be submitted in writing writing using this form.
+The grievance must be submitted in writing using this form.
 The ADA coordinator will review the student's complaint and investigate the action or decision in question.
 The ADA coordinator will issue a written decision within two weeks of receiving the grievance.

 The student may appeal the ADA coordinator's decision to the president of the College.
 An appeal must be submitted in writing.
 The president will respond to the appeal in writing within two weeks.